CRA-TUBULARS

 • Proprietary connection final design stage.

-• The CAL II testing (API-5C) process ongoing.
+• The CAL II testing (API-5CT/5C5) process is ongoing on GMC connector

-• Currently in final stage of trial negotiations.
+• Currently in the final stage of trial negotiations.

 TCT Operational Advantages: Producer